eignatov/piunifi/README.md

 If you still cannot access the web interface try checking the status of the service with the following command:
 `sudo systemctl status unifi`

+If should read `Starting unifi...` and eventually `Started unifi.`
-Check for errors in the status output.
+Otherwise check for errors in the status output.
-If should read `Starting unifi...`
-and eventually `Started unifi.`